Climate change in New Zealand: Air travel

-New Zealand's aviation emissions have resumed increasing rapidly after a decline in 2020 caused by the COVID19 pandemic.
+New Zealand's aviation emissions have resumed increasing rapidly after a decline in 2020 caused by the COVID-19 pandemic.
 From 1990 to 2019 New Zealand's aviation emissions increased by 116% to 4.9 Mt CO_{2}.
 New Zealand ranks 4th highest in the world for per-capita domestic aviation emissions and 6th highest in the world for per-capita international aviation emissions, which are about 10 times the world average.
 From 2015 to 2019 international aviation emissions rose more rapidly at more than 40%.
 In summary, New Zealand has particularly high aviation emissions and has been on a very rapid growth path that is incompatible with the Paris Agreement on climate change.

 Air New Zealand is one of the country's largest climate polluters, emitting more than 3.5 million tonnes of carbon dioxide into the atmosphere every year.
 This represents about 4% of New Zealand's total greenhouse gas emissions.
-Air New Zealand offers a voluntary scheme, called FlyNeutral, which allows passengers buy carbon credits to offset their flights.
+Air New Zealand offers a voluntary scheme, called FlyNeutral, which allows passengers to buy carbon credits to offset their flights.
 Currently customers offset less than 1.5% of the airline's total carbon emissions.
 Air New Zealand's domestic emissions are regulated through the New Zealand Emissions Trading Scheme and it has to purchase and surrender emission units for its domestic emissions.

 In 2022, Air New Zealand adopted a 2030 target to cut its emissions by almost 29%.

 In July 2024, Air NZ announced the withdrawal of its 2030 climate target and that it would withdraw from the Science Based Targets Initiative (SBTi).
 The Spinoff website reported that this raises serious credibility questions for Air New Zealand.